Amsterdam / Ijmuiden Cruise Port Guide: Hotels, Transport & Tips

 I love quirky museums, and the Red Light District has many of them.
 I have visited the Red Light Secrets Museum and Hash Marihuana & Hemp Museum and found both to be interesting and educational.
 Given their small size, these eccentric museums are easy to explore fully in just an hour.

-A visit during the day will allow hesitant visitors to explore some of the more conventional tourist activities, although the vibe of the area does pivot at night time, as the legalized prostitution business becomes more robust (although this happens in the daytime, too, but is less obvious and prevalent), and rowdy groups of tourists (usually men in bachelor parties) start roaming the streets.
+A visit during the day will allow hesitant visitors to explore some of the more conventional tourist activities, although the vibe of the area does pivot at night time, as the legalized prostitution business becomes more robust, and rowdy groups of tourists start roaming the streets.
 As a female traveler, though, I never felt unsafe in this area during the day or night, and I found it to be very well-policed.

 Ijmuiden Cruise Port Ship Schedule